mystyyy/discord-multitool-selfbot/README.md

 # Discord Multitool Selfbot

 A Node.js selfbot script that lets you run Discord where **everyone gets banned, kicked, or timed out** — except for your dontTouchTheseUsers const.
-At the end of the event, a message will be sent, you can customize this
+When done with everything, a message will be sent, you can customize this

 > ⚠️ This tool uses a **user token**, which is against Discord's Terms of Service.
 Use only in private/affiliated servers with full understanding of the risks.